JoLiLolpro/3DSController/README.md

 This fork is from [CTurt/3DSController](https://github.com/CTurt/3DSController) and delete all the features except the touchscreen one and make it more usable for playing osu! with a 3DS XL.

-This fork implement smoothing for the cursor, the active zone of the touchscreen is 1/4 of the screen (the bottom right corner) because the 3DSXL's screen is too big for me, and the blue rectangle on screen show the limits of the active zone.
+This fork implement smoothing for the cursor, the active zone of the touchscreen is fully customizable because the 3DSXL's screen can be too big for playing osu, and the blue rectangle on screen show the limits of the active zone.

-TODO: Make the active zone completely customizable.

 ### Download
 The latest release will always be downloadable from [here](https://github.com/JoLiLolpro/3DSController/releases).